 In order to ensure that our final study is informative regardless of whether the hypothesized effect actually exists, we will complement conventional null-hypothesis significance tests with equivalence and minimum effect tests for both the main hypothesis and the manipulation checks (Lakens, 2022; Lakens et al., 2018).

+Equivalence tests determine whether effects large enough to be of interest can be rejected.
+Since it is never possible to demonstrate that an effect is exactly zero, performing an equivalence test requires the specification of a range of values that are considered equivalent to zero, that is, a smallest effect size of interest (SESOI): the smallest effect that would still be considered theoretically interesting (Lakens et al., 2018).
+If the lower and upper limits of the confidence interval of the effect size fall completely within the equivalence range, one would consider the effect equivalent to zero.

+Minimum effect tests determine whether effects smaller than the SESOI can be rejected, that is, whether an effect is not just statistically significant, but also practically meaningful.
+If the confidence interval of the effect size would fall completely beyond the SESOI, one would consider the effect practically meaningful (Lakens, 2017, 2022).
+All t-tests that will be conducted will be Welch’s t-tests.

 Justification of Smallest Effect Size of Interest

 We begin with defining the SESOI of our main hypothesis test: the effect of brooding on conspiracy beliefs.
 Subsequently, we outline our rationale for the SESOI of our manipulation checks.
 To our knowledge, the question of what constitutes a meaningful effect has not yet been addressed in the conspiracy beliefs literature.
 For this reason, we considered several potential justifications for our SESOI (see Table 4), which are described in detail in the Supplement.
 This leaves us with five plausible SESOIS that range from d = 0.15 to d ~ .30, with a median of d = 0.20.
-Based on this median, we suggest d = 0.20 as our SESOI for the effect of brooding on conspiracy beliefs (but are open for alternative suggestions).
-This means that we will consider our effect practically meaningful if the confidence interval of the effect size estimate is beyond d = 0.20, and practically negligible if it is below d = 0.20.
+Based on this median, we suggest d = 0.20 as our SESOI for the effect of brooding on conspiracy beliefs.
+Since we test a directional hypothesis, we will conduct one-sided equivalence and minimum effect tests.
+This means that we will consider our effect practically meaningful if the lower limit of the 90% confidence interval of the effect size falls beyond d = 0.20, and practically negligible if the upper limit falls below d = 0.20.

 We argue that the SESOI for our manipulation check (i.e., the SESOI that determines whether the manipulation produced a meaningful effect on brooding) should be larger than that of the main hypothesis test: Presumably, a change of a certain magnitude in brooding would lead to a respectively smaller change in conspiracy beliefs.
 Thus, a larger change in brooding would be required to observe an effect of d = 0.20 on conspiracy beliefs.
-We did not find any recommendations for how the SESOI of a manipulation check should relate to the SESOI of the main effect of interest.
+We are unaware of any recommendations for how the SESOI of a manipulation check should relate to the SESOI of the main effect of interest.
 Most likely, the manipulation check should show a stronger effect.
 We propose that the SESOI for the manipulation check should be at least 50% larger, which results in d = 0.30.
-So, we would consider an effect greater than d = 0.30 meaningful.
+So, we would consider the effect of the manipulation check practically meaningful if the lower limit of its 90% confidence interval falls beyond d = 0.30, and practically negligible if the upper limit falls below d = 0.30.

 Table 4